willroberts/willroberts.github.io/README.md

 OpenRVS is a mod for _Tom Clancy's Rainbow Six 3: Raven Shield_, which was developed by Red Storm Entertainment and published by Ubisoft in 2003.
 The mod was originally developed by [Twi](https://github.com/rvstwi) in 2016, after Ubisoft closed the multiplayer servers for the original game.
 OpenRVS is implemented in UnrealScript, by overriding classes from the UnrealScript for the base game.

-I joined the project in 2020, implementing UnrealScript classes for automated server registration (i.e. simply starting an OpenRVS server will make it appear for other players), asynchronous HTTP requests, version checking, performance timing, logging, and common string operations.
+I joined the project in 2020, implementing UnrealScript classes for automated server registration (i.e. simply starting an OpenRVS server will make it appear for other players), asynchronous HTTP requests, version checking, performance timing, logging, and various utility helpers.

 Github URL: [https://github.com/OpenRVS-devs/OpenRVS](https://github.com/OpenRVS-devs/OpenRVS)